Foyer S.A.

 Foyer S.A. is an insurance company, based in Leudelange, in south-western Luxembourg.
-The company offers services to both individuals and businesses, covering a range of products, including: life insurance, car insurance, home insurance, health insurance, liability insurance, travel insurance, and savings products for individuals; and health insurance, group insurance, and corporate-owned life insurance for businesses.

 History

 The company was founded in 1922 by Léon Laval, Max Lambert, Joseph Bach and Max Menager as Le Foyer, Compagnie Luxembourgeoise d'Assurances S.A., a name that was changed to 'Foyer' in 2005.
 Foyer is listed on the Luxembourg Stock Exchange, where it is a smallest of the ten component companies of the main LuxX Index stock market index, and Euronext Brussels.

+The company offers services to both individuals and businesses, covering a range of products, including: life insurance, car insurance, home insurance, health insurance, liability insurance, travel insurance, and savings products for individuals; and health insurance, group insurance, and corporate-owned life insurance for businesses.